Newsletters

 Under a flexible spending arrangement (FSA), an amount is credited to an account that is used to reimburse an employee, generally, for health care or dependent care expenses.
 The employer must maintain the FSA.
 Amounts may be contributed to the account under an employee salary reduction agreement or through employer contributions.

-Job-hunting expenses are generally deductible if you are not searching for a job in a new field.
-This can be useful in a tough job market.
+Job-hunting expenses are generally deductible as long as you are not searching for a job in a new field.
+This tax benefit can be particularly useful in a tough job market.
 It does not matter whether your job hunt is successful, or whether you are employed or unemployed when you are looking.

 The monthly compliance calendar for November 2011.